Aryamanz29/zerotier-prototype/README.md

     **Steps:**

-    - We can extend the Zerotier converter for OpenWrt backend in `openwrt/converters/zerotier.py`
+    - We can extend the Zerotier converter for OpenWrt backend in [openwrt/converters/zerotier.py](https://github.com/Aryamanz29/netjsonconfig/blob/zerotier-proto/netjsonconfig/backends/openwrt/converters/zerotier.py)

-    - The extended Zerotier converter configuration logic is written as per [openwrt zerotier package](https://github.com/mwarning/zerotier-openwrt/wiki).
+    - The extended Zerotier converter configuration syntax logic is written as per [openwrt zerotier package](https://github.com/mwarning/zerotier-openwrt/wiki).

     - Added basic unit tests for the OpenWrt backend renderer and parsers.

-    - **Note:** Currently the `zerotier/schema.py` only supports limited properties required for running this prototype, we can change this later on.
+    - **Note:** Currently the [zerotier/schema.py](https://github.com/Aryamanz29/netjsonconfig/blob/zerotier-proto/netjsonconfig/backends/zerotier/schema.py) only supports limited properties required for running this prototype, we can change this later on.

   - [x] Added a Zerotier backend that generates network configuration accepted by REST API endpoints of the ZeroTier Controller.

     **Steps:**

-    - We can a schema for the Zerotier backend that is based on Zerotier controller OpenAPI specification.
+    - We can a schema for the [Zerotier backend](https://github.com/Aryamanz29/netjsonconfig/blob/zerotier-proto/netjsonconfig/backends/zerotier/zerotier.py) that is based on Zerotier controller [OpenAPI specification](https://docs.zerotier.com/openapi/servicev1.json).

     - Now, according to the given schema, the `netjsonconfig.backends.zerotier` converter, parser, template, and renderer logic is written.

-    - Added logic for automatic generation of clients similar to **OpenVPN** and **Wireguard** in the Zerotier VPN backend that is later used by OpenWISP Controller config templates.
+    - Added logic for automatic [generation of clients](https://github.com/Aryamanz29/netjsonconfig/blob/zerotier-proto/netjsonconfig/backends/zerotier/zerotier.py#L16-L18) similar to **OpenVPN** and **Wireguard** in the Zerotier VPN backend that is later used by OpenWISP Controller config templates.

     - Added basic unit tests for the Zerotier backend renderer and parsers.